 Appointing a secretary is optional for private limited companies incorporated after 8th April 2008 unless explicitly required in the company’s articles of association.
 A public company, on the other hand, must appoint a company secretary.

 Despite no legal requirement for many private limited companies, many choose to appoint a secretary to assist the director with company secretarial services.
+If a private company chooses to do so, they can appoint a company secretary who may also be a director.

 Who Can and Cannot be a Company Secretary?